AShiningRay/SwanKernel-LGV20/README.md

 SwanKernel is an android kernel based on the latest Lineage OS 18.1 sources for the V20, aiming to bring those features and updates and improve them with some extra tuning, fixing and external features tailored specifically for the LG V20.

+This kernel is based on Linux 3.18.140, and has become EOL with the last commit, as i don't think there's anything else that can be optimized for the V20 on this source anymore.
 ### Which phone variants/models does this kernel support?

 This kernel supports the following models for now: